Who is Financial Asset Management Systems?

 Phone number: (866) 637-6196 or (404) 293-7639

-The best way to go about handling this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like FAMS for millions of clients nationwide.
+The most effective way to deal with FAMS is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like FAMS on behalf of their clients.

 Will FAMS sue me or garnish my wages?

-In their attempt to collect a debt, a collection agency may resort to litigation.
-However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
+It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
+They help you dispute the collection account with the credit bureaus and possibly get it removed from your credit report.
 It’s also quite possible that you will never hear from or have to deal with FAMS again.

-It is also illegal for FAMS to make any claims they cannot or will not follow through on – this includes threatening to sue you or to foreclose on your home.
+It is also illegal for FAMS to make any claims they cannot or will not follow through on.
+This includes threatening to sue you or foreclose on your home.

 Financial Asset Management Systems, Inc. Complaints